Oisota/MyBlog/src/blog/long-functions.md

 }
 ```

-The developer has refactored `superLongFunction` into 3 function calls.
+The developer has rewritten `superLongFunction` into 3 function calls.
 These functions are all only once and are only called in `superLongFunction`.
 This makes the code somewhat clearer in its intent, but it comes with costs mentioned previously.
 Now, in order to understand `superLongFunction`, you have to find `doFooThing`, `doBarThing`, and `doBatThing` and in the code base.